UncreatedStaff/Uncreated.UI/README.md

 Suffix simply adds the value after the base path and prefix adds it before.

-### ArrayPatternAttribute
+## Array Patterns
-The ArrayPattern attribute can be used to create a nested pattern in a pattern class.
+The ArrayPattern attribute can be used to create multiple nested pattern in a pattern class.

 ```cs
 [ArrayPattern(1, To = 4)]